Click names for email

 Yusuke did his graduate work in Dr Yukiko Gotoh lab at University of Tokyo and joined the Polleux lab in 2013 where he studies the molecular and cellular mechanisms underlying presynaptic capture of mitochondria.
 Pubmed

 Tommy did his graduate work in the lab of Dr Don Arnold at Univ.
 Southern California and joined the Polleux lab in 2011 where he studies the function of LKB1 in axonal transport.
 Pubmed

 Ewoud did his graduate work in the lab of Dr Jeroen Pasterkamp at the University Medical Center Utrecht, the Netherlands.
 He joined the Polleux lab in 2014 where he studies the role of SRGAP2A and its human-specific paralog SRGAP2C in synaptic development and circuit formation.
 Pubmed

 Dan is a graduate student in the Neurobiology and Behavior program.
 He joined the Polleux lab in 2014 and studies the role of SRGAP2 in the evolution of human synaptic structure and function.
 Pubmed

-Annie is a PhD candidate in the Cellular, Molecular, and Biomedical Studies (CMBS) program.
-She joined the Polleux lab in 2014 and studies the role of the AMPK-ULK kinase pathway in Alzheimer’s Disease.
+Daniel is a graduate student in the Biological Sciences program.
+He joined the Polleux lab in 2018 and studies the molecular mechanisms underlying synaptoxicity in Alzheimer’s Disease.